-Are you holding on to a property in North Carolina & New Jersey and you aren’t exactly sure why?
+Are you holding on to a property in throughout the USA and you aren’t exactly sure why?
 Every day that you continue to own the property, you are spending money on it.
 Before you hold on to it for another day, consider the below points.
-It might be time to think about selling your North Carolina & New Jersey home!
-How much does holding a property cost in North Carolina & New Jersey?
+It might be time to think about selling your throughout the USA home!
+How much does holding a property cost in throughout the USA?
 Keep reading to find out!

 Ask any property flipper and they will tell you this: the faster you make the flip, the more money you will make.
 Plain and simple, owning real estate costs money.
 And if you are holding on to the property for sentimental reasons or because you “might” use it one day, you are only throwing your money away.
 The property you own should be working for you NOW.
 It can be your primary residence, providing a monthly income, or be used for recreational purposes.
-If your North Carolina & New Jersey house isn’t doing one these things, it might be time you consider selling it!
+If your throughout the USA house isn’t doing one these things, it might be time you consider selling it!

-Costs of Holding A Property In North Carolina & New Jersey
+Costs of Holding A Property In throughout the USA

 Property taxes can be high With recent changes to the tax code, they are no longer deductible either.
 As long as you are listed as the owner of the home, you will be responsible for the taxes on it.
 By selling your house in a timely manner, you can immediately end your tax obligation for the home.